Day One: Starting Off

 We didn't get back from the kayaking trip in time for me to do my shopping last night.
 I'm running around Te Anau at 8:00 in the morning when the stores opened.
 I needed to buy food, pick up a radio, register with DOC, and get hut tickets.
 All this before the van left at 8:30.
 I wasn't able to get a DOC-recommended mountain radio, but then again only sissies need radios on a track.
 The van meets up with a small boat that brought us on a 45 minute boat ride across Lake Hauroko.
 Lake Hauroko is long, narrow lake with rocky shores that is 425 meters deep, the deepest in NZ.
 That's deeper than Lake Superior, the largest of the Great Lakes in the U.S.

-We were dropped off at the trailhead and it was immeidately apparent that this track was going to be something special.
+We were dropped off at the trailhead and it was immeidately apparent that this track was going to be something special which would turn out to be true to the very, very end of the track.
 I head for the hut to finalize things in my pack.
 Robert, a Kiwi, also does the same.
 Fifty meters into the trail, I thought, "Eight days on this track?
 I can live with that."
 It was wondrous.
 Surrounded by lots of trees, water, ferns, and mosses.
 It was a four to five hour tramp that paralleled the Hauroko Burn (stream) to the Halfway Hut.
 Today I first encountered Uncinia Uncinata, commonly known as hook grass.
 This is a grass that has a seed with a hook at one end.
 It's perfectly suited for grabbing onto leg hairs.
 It uses this strategy to distribute its seeds, like many plants do.
 The hook was so effective that when you pulled the seed off, it often removed the hair before the hook would release.
 This was a bit annoying, but impressive from a botanical point of view.

 Fiordlands is one of the wettest areas in the world.
 There are places that get eight meters of rain a year.
 This isn't 8 meters of snow, but rain, and I would have the pleasure of being in some of these wet places.
 The mountains of Fiordlands are just off of the ocean facing the prevailing westerly winds.
 The moisture-laden air has to rise to move past the peaks, where the moisture condenses and falls as rain.
 There aren't that many places in the world with this combination.
 That amount of water is one of the things that make this area so unique as I would soon find out.